 Full coeducation at Charterhouse is an important decision that the Governing Body has taken as part of its development strategy for the School.

-Building on the success of our coeducational Sixth Form – where girls have flourished since 1971 – we are moving to full coeducation from the age of 13.
+Building on the success of our coeducational Sixth Form, we are moving to full coeducation from the age of 13.
 We look forward to welcoming our first girls into the Fourth Form (Year 9) in September 2021, the year in which we will celebrate half a century of girls at Charterhouse.
 There will be girls in every year group from September 2023.
 As the School is currently full, the School roll will grow over the next decade to around 1,000 pupils, the increase representing additional places for girls.

 Building on our strengths